davegutz/myStateOfCharge/SOC_Photon/README.md

   5. Serial streams shall have an absolute Julien time for easy plotting and comparison.
   6. Built-in test vector function, engaged using 'talk' function.
   7. Load software using USB.
 Wifi to truck will not be reliable.
   8. Likewise, monitor USB using laptop or phone.
-'Talk' function should change serial monitor for debugging.
+'Talk' function should change serial monitor and inject signals for debugging.
   9. Device shall have no effect on system operation.
 Monitor function only.
   10. Bluetooth serial interface required.  ***This did not work due to age of Android phone (6 yrs) not compatible with the latest bluetooth devices.
   11. Keep as much summary as possible of SOC every half hour:  Tbatt, Vbatt, SOC.
 Save as SRAM battery backup memory.
 Print out to serial automatically on boot and as requested by 'Talk.'
 This will tell users charging history.